EENI Global Business School

 Doctorate: World Trade.

-Languages: Courses, Masters, Doctorate in International Business and Foreign Trade in English (Study, Course Master Doctorate in International Business in French Bhoutan Study Master Doctorate in International Business in Spanish Bután) Masters Foreign Trade in Portuguese
+Languages: Masters, Doctorate, International Business, English (Study Doctorate in International Business in French Bhoutan Study Master Doctorate in International Business in Spanish Bután) Masters Foreign Trade in Portuguese

 International Trade and Business in Bhutan